MonsterMakes/larry-cordova-builder/README.md

 - "IOS_TEAM_NAME": The name of your ios developer team
 - "IOS_EMAIL": The email associated with your ios devloper account
 - "FASTLANE_MATCH_GIT_URL": The url to the match git repo to be used for credentials, see https://docs.fastlane.tools/actions/match/ for more details.
-- "IOS_SIGNING_IDENTITY": The signing identity to use during the release process, will default to whats found in match if not specified.
-    - example: `iPhone Distribution: Luka Mirosevic (0123456789)`
-    - This certificate must be installed into the `larry-hybrid-app` keychain
 - "IOS_DEVELOPMENT_PROVISIONING_PROFILE": The signing identity to use during the build process, will default to whats found in match if not specified.
     - This provisioning profile will be installed on the local machine during the release process
 - "IOS_APPSTORE_PROVISIONING_PROFILE": The signing identity to use during the release process, will default to whats found in match if not specified.